Flatout73/AudioEngine-Test/README.md

 Test project for replacing audio from video with audio with filters.

 "Select a video" for selecting video from gallery.
 One sample video is prefilled in Debug.

-Other buttons for different voice filters.
+Other buttons are for different voice filters.

 ### Links